Pantheon-Labs/Jiter-Docs/docs/retries.md

 sidebar_position: 4
 ---

-In the event of failures, Jiter will try to send your events and CRON jobs to your desired endpoint at least 3 more times:
+In the event of failures, Jiter will try to send your events and cron jobs to your desired endpoint at least 3 more times:

-The `first` retry will occur 3 seconds after the `scheduledTime` for events and `nextScheduledDate` for CRON jobs.
+The `first` retry will occur 3 seconds after the `scheduledTime` for events and `nextScheduledDate` for cron jobs.

 The `second` retry will occur 5 seconds after the `first` retry.